NFabrizio/react-intro-workshop/README.md

     Configuring Git is not required for this workshop.
 We will only need the basic setup.**
 2. Install Node.
-    You’ll need to have Node 8.16.0 or Node 10.16.0 or later version on your local development machine.
+    You’ll need to have Node 8.16.0 or Node 10.16.0 or a later version on your local development machine.
     Read the instructions for your OS
     [by clicking this link](https://nodejs.org/en/download/package-manager/) and
     selecting your OS from the list.
 3. Check Node version.
-    Once you have Node installed on your machine, check the Node version by typing the following command on the command line in a terminal.
+    Once you have Node installed on your machine, check the Node version by typing the following command on the command line in a terminal:
     `node --version`
     If the version displayed is not 8.16.0, 10.16.0 or later, please install nvm and ensure that you can switch to one of these versions of Node by completing the installation instructions for nvm below.
-3. Optional: Install nvm.
+4. Optional: Install nvm.
     You can use nvm (macOS/Linux) or nvm-windows to easily switch Node versions between different projects.
     Installation instructions for nvm can be found